 Gift cards cannot be exchanged for cash.

 Limited Edition Print – This varies from company to company.
-Limited Edition Print means that there will only ever be a certain number of prints produced (this is the edition size) and once these are sold there will be no more available as wall art in this size or colour.
-The prints are sometimes hand embellished and are always signed and numbered in pencil by the artist, or come with a certificate guaranteeing the number and the edition size.
+Limited Edition Print means that there will only ever be a certain number of prints produced (in the edition size and colour in question) and once these are sold there will be no more available as wall art in this size or colour.
+The prints are sometimes hand embellished and are either signed and numbered in pencil by the artist, or come with a certificate guaranteeing the number and the edition size.

-Images still may be used on greetings cards, products and in books.
+Images still may be used on greetings cards, postcards, products and in books.

 Open Edition Print – An open edition print can be produced in any quantity and is not signed by the artist.
 Open editions tend to cost less than limited editions and are much less likely to increase in value.

 Silk Screened Prints - Screen printing is a printing technique where a mesh, stretched access a frame is used to transfer ink onto the paper, except in areas made impermeable to the ink by a blocking stencil or blocking medium.
 A blade or squeegee is moved across the screen to fill the open mesh apertures with ink.
 One colour is printed at a time, so several screens can be used to produce the finished artwork.

 Stretched paper - Watercolour paper that is less than 200lb will cockle when it is wet.
 Stretching paper involves soaking the paper until it swells, attaching it to a rigid surface and allowing it to dry until it shrinks and becomes taut.
 After painting the paper becomes taut again.